harrodyuan/tax-loss-harvesting-engine/README.md

 2.  **Greedy (No Wash)**: Sells losers and immediately buys them back.
 Captures tax alpha but violates wash sale rules.
 3.  **Greedy (With Wash)**: Sells losers and holds cash for 30 days before buying back.
 Compliant but suffers from cash drag.
 4.  **Optimized**: Uses convex optimization (`cvxpy`) to track the index while avoiding restricted stocks.

-## 🚀 How to Run

-1. Install dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```
-2. Run the simulation:
-    ```bash
-    python src/main.py
-    ```
-    This will download the latest data, run all 8 simulations, and generate the plots and CSV results found in this repo.